panoply/vscode-liquid/README.md

 ```

 ### Ignoring Tags
 Sometimes you may wish to ignore/disable formatting for certain HTML or Liquid tags.
-The `ignore` ruleset accepts an array of tags you wish to exclude or alternatively you can leverage comment ignores which are written inline.

-By default the formatter will ignore HTML `<script>` and `<style>` tag blocks.
-If you require formatting for `<script>` tags which contain no liquid code you should consider using [eslint](<[https://eslint.org](https://eslint.org/)>) and the [eslint-plugin-html](https://github.com/BenoitZugmeyer/eslint-plugin-html) with [prettier](https://prettier.io/).

-#### Global Ignores
-Global ignores must have matching open and close definition tags and are defined using the `ignore` setting.
+The `ignore` ruleset accepts an array of tags you wish to exclude. ignores must have matching open and close definition tags and are defined using the `ignore` setting.
 The `ignore` setting which accepts an array of objects with each object representing the tag to ignore from formatting.

 ```jsonc
 {